-As a measure of our success, our research laboratories are funded by numerous grants from the National Institutes of Health, the American Heart Association, the Cystic Fibrosis Foundation and other agencies; many of our trainees go on to positions at prestigious educational or commercial institutions; and our department has been recognized by first year medical students as among the best basic science departments for instruction.
+As a measure of our success, our research laboratories are funded by numerous grants from the National Institutes of Health and other agencies; many of our trainees go on to positions at prestigious educational institutions or commercial concerns; and our department has been recognized by first- and second-year medical students as among the best basic science departments for instruction.

-Individual research projects of the Anatomy and Cell Biology faculty are largely complementary and center on cell and developmental biology problems of fundamental importance.
-Experimental systems make extensive use of cell and tissue culture, as well as established and new animal models including hydra, sea urchin, the frog and chick, zebrafish, and transgenic mice.
+Individual research projects of the anatomy and cell biology faculty are largely complementary and center on cell and developmental biology and neurobiology problems of fundamental importance.
+Experimental systems make extensive use of cell and tissue culture as well as animal models and human patient samples.